 If a home in an assisted living community is what you need, then it’s possible that veterans’ benefits can help.

 Homes in assisted living communities are often for sale rather than rent.
-VA borrowers with assisted living needs may be able to get a VA-guaranteed mortgage to finance a property located in an assisted living
+VA borrowers with assisted living needs may be able to get a VA-guaranteed mortgage to finance a property located in an assisted living community.

 As long as the property meets VA requirements for acceptable use, then it can be considered for VA financing.
 For instance, condos and townhomes must be on the VA-approved list, and all properties must undergo a VA appraisal and provide safe living conditions.